comaps/website/content/news/2025-12-16/1/index.md

 Getting involved in any of these can be a daunting task, but the CoMaps community strives to be a friendly and welcoming place and loves to onboard new contributors!

 And if you are lacking time but have some money, you might also want to **consider supporting the project financially**, to help us pay some CoMaps related bills.
-At this point, virtually 100% of donations that we receive go into providing the technical infrastructure we need to run CoMaps in different ways:
-That includes things like renting the servers that generate and distribute maps.
+At this point, virtually 100% of donations that we receive go into providing the technical infrastructure we need to run CoMaps in different ways: that includes things like renting the servers that generate and distribute maps.
 For example, renting the new, much faster map generation server was only possible thanks to the generosity of the people who donate to us.
 You can [contribute your donation via _Open Collective_](https://opencollective.com/comaps) or [via _LiberaPay_](https://liberapay.com/CoMaps).
 Our _Open Collective_ profile also includes [the full ledger of how we spend donations](https://opencollective.com/comaps/transactions), including the [_LiberaPay_ donations](https://opencollective.com/comaps/conversations/liberapay-ledger-dp8y4g7q#comment-1748547226987).

 No matter how you might contribute, in the past or in the future:
 Together, we can make sure that CoMaps will continue to improve even more in the upcoming year, as it takes a global village to make a map!